wq2a/Cloud/README.md

 ## Built With
 * Makefile
 ```
+make serverClean - will create the required database and tables every time and start the server.
 make server - will create the required database and tables at first time and start the server.
 make client - start the client
 make clean - remove all class files